 The bioscience academic and career pathway is a partnership between the city of New Haven and Southern Connecticut State University.
-BioPath helps sustain the Greater New Haven region as a leader in bioscience by delivering specialized education, applied research, and promotional events in order to generate a pipeline of highly-skilled, well-educated citizens and workers.
-Throughout the academic year, there are lecture series, bioscience related events, and the Bioscience Career Forum in April.
+BioPath’s mission is to sustain the Greater New Haven region as a leader in bioscience through the development and implementation of industry-driven educational programming in order to build, maintain, and advance a pipeline of highly-skilled, well-educated citizens and workers for the BioScience sector.
 Please contact our office for additional information.

 The HHMI SEA-PHAGES (Science Education Alliance-Phage Hunters Advancing Genomics and Evolutionary Science) is a two-semester, discovery-based undergraduate research course that begins with simple digging in the soil to find new viruses, but progresses through a variety of microbiology techniques and eventually to complex genome annotation and bioinformatic analyses.
 SCSU is in the 9th year of this program.
 Please see Dr. Nicholas Edgington for more details.